Multi-hop Upstream Anticipatory Traffic Signal Control with Deep Reinforcement Learning: RESULTS DISCUSSION

+A key improvement is observed at the Highway 404 southbound off-ramp.
+The RL approach focuses on optimizing the Highway 404 off-ramp, which is supported by the trip distribution data in Table \ref{tab:top-4-origin} that 15.5\% of local trips originate from the Highway 404 North origin, which is also the largest trip numbers, making it a critical point for signal control.
+Overall, most roads benefit from our proposed approach, indicating improved traffic flow.
+While the southbound link connected to the Fairview Mall (second left intersection) and the westbound link (third left intersection) experience increased queues as a result of competition among different signal phases, these increased queues are compensated by the significant improvement in prioritizing the Highway 404 SB off-ramp.
+This farsighted prioritization obtains a substantial gain rather than merely a trade-off.

-Our RL approach also learns intersection coordination: traffic from the Highway 404 off-ramp, which feeds into Sheppard Avenue, requires adjacent intersections to synchronize by allocating longer green times along the corridor to manage the incoming flow effectively.
-One might question why the leftmost RL controlled intersection shows a significant relative queue increase on the westbound link.
-Closer examination reveals that the queue length increased from 4 to 8 with 100\% increase, but with only a minor absolute change.
-This increase is caused by prioritizing a slightly greater traffic flow on Don Mills Road compared to Sheppard East Avenue on the west side.
+Our RL approach also learns intersection coordination: traffic from the Highway 404 off-ramp, which feeds into Sheppard Avenue, requires adjacent intersections (the second and fourth RL-controlled intersections counting from the left) to coordinate by allocating longer green times along the arterial road to manage the incoming flow effectively.
+Our RL approach achieved this coordination, as the two adjacent RL-controlled intersection's incoming links are greatly improved on queues, rendered in green.

-\section{Conclusion}
+\section{CONCLUSION}

-This paper introduces a novel concept of multi-hop upstream pressure to address the limitations of myopic pressure-based control methods, which focus solely on immediate upstream links.
-The proposed multi-hop pressure accounts for traffic conditions beyond the immediate upstream, offering a more comprehensive spatial awareness for optimizing signal timings.
-By leveraging a broader understanding of upstream congestion, this metric enables the reinforcement learning agent to preemptively clear present queues and allocate green time more effectively, significantly reducing overall network delays.
+This paper introduces a novel concept of multi-hop upstream pressure and integrates it to RL agent design to address the limitations of myopic pressure-based control methods that focus solely on immediate upstream links.
+The proposed multi-hop upstream pressure accounts for an abstracted view over a greater upstream area beyond the immediate upstream link, providing a broader spatial awareness for optimizing signal timings and achieving coordination.

-Our simulations, conducted in both the synthetic scenario and the realistic Toronto testbed scenario, demonstrate that controllers utilizing this farsighted pressure perform better in reducing network delays compared to myopic approaches.
-Notably, the approach performs exceptionally well in oversaturated scenarios, while in undersaturated scenarios, it does not hurt to have information from further upstream links.
+Our experiments, conducted in both the synthetic scenario and the realistic Toronto testbed scenario, demonstrate that the RL agents utilizing the multi-hop upstream metric perform better in reducing network delays compared to myopic approaches.
+Notably, the approach performs exceptionally well in oversaturated scenarios and remains effective in undersaturated scenarios, benefiting from multi-hop information from further upstream links.

-Future work could further refine this approach by incorporating dynamic turning ratio estimation, expanding the scope to more complex networks, and applying multi-hop pressure to other traffic control problems, such as congestion pricing and dynamic perimeter identification.
+Future work could refine this approach by incorporating dynamic turning ratio estimation, expanding the scope to more complex networks, and applying multi-hop pressure to other traffic control problems, such as congestion pricing and dynamic perimeter identification.